WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

   * **Meadow.CLI `--DeleteFile` command not working** - The `--DeleteFile` command will throw an error and also say that the file was deleted successfully, but the file will not actually be deleted.
   * **Mono may re-enable after doing Meadow.CLI `--MonoUpdateRT` command** - When you're deploying Meadow.OS, mono may re-enable itself after the `--MonoUpdateRT` command.
 If you get an error when you run the `--FlashESP` command that says it can't upload because mono is enabled, re-run the `--MonoDisable` command.
-  * **SSL has debug spew** - When making SSL requests, Meadow will output numbers to the console.
-That's just debug information and will be fixed in an out-of-band release.